Rishabh-Chandrode/SDE-Sheet/11.Binary Search/readme.md

         make partition of n/2
                 2 3 6   15
                 1 4     7 10 12

+        use low as 0 and high as the no of element in shorter array use binary search to choose no of element from 1 shorter array

 ## 6)K-th element of two sorted Arrays
         find element which has k no of element less than it